Skip to content

 • Walkway Priority: Always clear pathways to entrances first for safety and emergency access

-• Snow Placement: Push snow to designated areas away from property lines, utilities, and landscaping
+• Snow Placement: Push snow to designated areas away from property lines, utilities, and garden beds

 • Roof Awareness: Monitor roof snow accumulation and schedule removal when depth exceeds 12-18 inches